opengeos/source-coop-readme/giw/README.md

 pip install lonboard
 ```

-If you are using Google Colab, you can install the packages as follows:
+If you are using Google Colab, you can uncomment the following to install the packages and restart the runtime after installation.

 ```{code-cell} ipython3
 # %pip install leafmap lonboard